 IMPORTHTML– This function provides you with the capability to import a structured list or a table from a website directly into the sheet.
 Isn’t that great?

-1.=IMPORTHTML("url", "query", index)
+=IMPORTHTML("url", "query", index)

-- .“url” is the URL of the webpage containing the table or list you want to import data from.
+• "url" is the URL of the webpage containing the table or list you want to import data from.

-- “query” specifies whether to import a table (“table”) or a list (“list”).
+• "query" specifies whether to import a table (“table”) or a list (“list”).

-- index the index of the table or list on the webpage.
+• index the index of the table or list on the webpage.
 For example, if there are multiple tables on the page, you can specify which one to import by providing its index (e.g., 1 for the first table).

-is the URL of the webpage or XML file containing the data you want to import.
+• url is the URL of the webpage or XML file containing the data you want to import.

-is the query used to specify the data element or value you want to extract from the XML or HTML source.
+• xpath_queryis the query used to specify the data element or value you want to extract from the XML or HTML source.

-– This function can help you import data from any external CSV or a TSV file directly into your Google sheet.
+IMPORTDATA– This function can help you import data from any external CSV or a TSV file directly into your Google sheet.
 It will not be discussed in this article later because the application of this function in web scraping is too small.
-Scraping with Google Sheets

 This section will be divided into two parts.
 In the first part, we will use IMPORTXML for scraping, and in the next section, we will use IMPORTHTML for the same.

-Scraping Using IMPORTXML
+Scraping with IMPORTXML

 We are going to scrape the name of the Pokemon and its listed price.
 First, we will learn how we can scrape data for a single Pokemon and then later we will learn how it can be done for all the Pokemons on the page.

-Scraping Data for a Single Pokemon
+Scraping data for a single Pokemon

 First, we will create three columns Name, Currency, and Price in our Google Sheet.